< Back: Monastic period menu | Main menu | Search | Contact | Copyright

 Voice: God is love.

-Roman painted this mural on the stairwell wall of a residential building that the University adapted for temporary use.
-The Religious Studies department used it for temporary offices and Roman had use of a 2nd floor room as a private studio.
-During this period he painted several walls using spontaneous gestures with texts to reveal states of experience.
-The procedures, derived from his work in Paris, provide a glimpse on the spiritual struggle that eventually led him to leave his monastic life.
+I painted this mural on the stairwell wall of a residential building that the University adapted for temporary use.
+The Religious Studies department used it for temporary offices and I had use of a 2nd floor room as a private studio.
+During this period I painted several walls using spontaneous gestures with texts to reveal states of experience.
+The procedures, derived from my work in Paris, provide a glimpse on the spiritual experience that was present in my Washington years..

 The New City, ca 1966